itsadeadh2/Go-Study/readme.md

 ### Organize later:
+- The `:=` syntax declares and initializes a value at the same time.
+It also automatically determines the variable type based on the value being assigned.
+To initialize an empty variable we do `var variable <type>`
 - A module is a collection of packages that are release, versioned and distributed together.
 Modules may be downloaded directly from version control repositories or from module proxy servers.
 - The module `root directory`  is the directory that contains the go.mod file.
 - The `main module` is the module containing the directory where the go command is invoked